navikt/sf-github-metrics/README.md

 Now you can run the app:

+`./gradlew clean build && java -jar ./build/libs/app.jar`

+or

-`./gradlew clean build -x test && docker build . -t sgm && docker run -p 8080:8080 sgm`
+`./gradlew clean build && docker build . -t sgm && docker run -p 8080:8080 sgm`

 In another shell, in the directory containing your private key, run: